2.2" Botryoidal Rosasite and Azurite Crystals - Hidden Treasure Mine

 Rosasite is a secondary mineral that forms in oxidation zones of copper-zinc deposits, generally forming a fibrous botryoidal sphere that can appear vitreous and silky.
 While typically featuring a blue-green color, colorless specimens are not unheard of.
 The chemical formula of rosasite is CuZnCO3(OH)2.

-Azurite is a copper carbonate hydroxide mineral that is best known for it's beautiful and vibrant blue appearance, Azurite typically forms in nodular formations with other colorful, copper rich minerals.
-Azurite is a secondary mineral that forms in pores, crevices, and caverns as water with high concentrations of carbon-dioxide precipitate.
+Azurite is a copper carbonate hydroxide mineral best known for its beautiful and vibrant blue appearance.
+Azurite typically forms in nodular formations with other colorful, copper-rich minerals.
+It is a secondary mineral that precipitated in pores, crevices, and caverns from water with high concentrations of carbon dioxide.

-Azurite and malachite are known to form in union with each other, for their chemical makeup is very similar.
-In fact, the presence of more or less water in the location of formation, is enough to determine whether an abundance of malachite over azurite, or vise-versa, will accumulate.
+Azurite and malachite are known to form in union with each other since their chemical makeup is very similar.
+In fact, the presence of more or less water in the location of formation is enough to determine whether an abundance of malachite over azurite, or vise-versa, will accumulate.

 SOLD